 Application : Applied

-Explanation on application of the practice : Our Chairman, Khaw Khoon Tee, holds an executive position and is primarily responsible for matters pertaining to the Board and the overall conduct of the Group.
-Our Chairman is committed to good corporate governance

-practices.
-The roles and responsibilities of the Chairman of our Board are:

-a) providing leadership for the board so that the board can perform its responsibilities effectively; b) setting the board agenda and ensuring that board members receive complete and accurate information in a timely manner; c) leading board meetings and discussions; d) encouraging active participation and allowing dissenting views to be freely expressed; e) managing the interface between board and management; f) ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the board as a whole; and g) leading the board in establishing and monitoring good corporate governance practices in the company.
-The detailed roles and responsibilities of our Chairman which has been approved by the Board are listed in item 6 of the Company's
+Explanation on : application of the practice Explanation for : Our Chairman, Khaw Khoon Tee, holds an executive position and is primarily responsible for matters pertaining to the Board and the overall conduct of the Group.
+Our Chairman is committed to good corporate governance practices.
+The roles and responsibilities of the Chairman of our Board are: a) providing leadership for the board so that the board can perform its responsibilities effectively; b) setting the board agenda and ensuring that board members receive complete and accurate information in a timely manner; c) leading board meetings and discussions; d) encouraging active participation and allowing dissenting views to be freely expressed; e) managing the interface between board and management; f) ensuring appropriate steps are taken to provide effective communication with stakeholders and that their views are communicated to the board as a whole; and g) leading the board in establishing and monitoring good corporate governance practices in the company.
+The detailed roles and responsibilities of our Chairman which has been approved by the Board are listed in item 6 of the Company's Board Charter.

-Board Charter.

-Explanation for departure :
+departure

-Large companies are red quii red to complete the columns below.
-Non-large companies are encouraged
+Large companies are requi to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

-to complete the column s be elow.

 Measure :

 Timeframe :